lgtateos/Geovisualization-with-Blender/README.md

 ## Georeferencing the Blender Scene

-In this section we will learn how to setup blender GIS addon, georeferences and importing raster files and assigning textures to them.
-We will use Dorothia Dix park in Raleigh/NC as a case study for this tutorial.
+This session discusses how to the setup blender GIS add-on, georeferences and imports raster files, and assigns textures to them.
+We will use the Dorothia Dix Park in Raleigh, North Carolina, as a case study for this tutorial.

 #### Downloading the tutorial folder and material
-* Go to workshop [link](https://github.com/ptabriz/ICC_2017_Workshop) and click on download, then download as zip option
+* Go to the workshop [link](https://github.com/ptabriz/ICC_2017_Workshop) and click the 'Clone or Download' button, then select the Download ZIP option.
-* Extract the zip file
+* Extract the zip file.

-#### Setting up Blender GIS addon
+#### Setting up Blender GIS add-on
-* Click [here](https://github.com/domlysz/BlenderGIS) to download BlenderGIS addon and make sure that addon and required dependencies are properly installed
+* Click [here](https://github.com/domlysz/BlenderGIS) to download the BlenderGIS add-on and make sure that the add-on and required dependencies are properly installed as follows.
-* Open Blender
+* Open Blender.
 * Go to __file__ >  __user preferences__ ( `Alt + Ctrl + U` ) > __Add-ons__
+* Select __Install from File...__, browse to and select the downloaded zipfile.
+Select __Install from File...__ again.
-* In the search tab, on top left type "gis" and make sure that in the __Categories__ section __All__ is selected.
+* In the search tab, on top left type "gis" and make sure that in the __Categories__ section, __All__, is selected.
 * In the search results you should be able to see __3Dview: BlenderGIS__.
-Select to load the addon.
+Select this to load the add-on.
-* From the bottom of the preferences window click __Save User Settings__ so the addon is loaded next time you open blender
+* From the bottom of the preferences window click __Save User Settings__ so that the add-on is loaded the next time you open Blender.

 #### Adding a new predefined coordinate reference system (CRS)

 Before setting up the coordinate reference system of the Blender scene and configuring the scene projection, you should know the Coordinate Reference System (CRS) and the Spatial Reference Identifier (SRID) of your project.
-In GRASS GIS, CRS information can be retrieved using  `v.info` or `r.info` functions .
+In GRASS GIS, CRS information can be retrieved using the `v.info` or `r.info` functions.
 You can get the SRID from [http://epsg.io/](http://epsg.io/) or [spatial reference website ](http://spatialreference.org/) using your CRS.
-The example datasets in this exercise uses a NAD83(HARN)/North Carolina CRS (SSRID EPSG: 3358)
+The example datasets in this exercise use a NAD83(HARN)/North Carolina CRS (SSRID EPSG: 3358)

-* In BlenderGIS add-on section (in preferences windows), select to expand the __3D View: BlenderGIS__
+* In the BlenderGIS add-on section (in the User Preferences window), click the triangle next to __3D View: BlenderGIS__ to expand the settings for this add-on.
-* In the preferences section find __Spatial Reference Systems__ and click on the __+ Add__ button
+* In the Preferences section, find __Spatial Reference Systems__ and click on the __+ Add__ button.
-* In the add window put  "3358" for __definition__ and "NAD83(HARN)/North Carolina" for __Description__.
+* In the add window put "3358" for __Definition__ and "NAD83(HARN)/North Carolina" for __Description__.
 Then select __Save to addon preferences__
 * Select __OK__ and close the User Preferences window

 [Learn more](https://github.com/domlysz/BlenderGIS/wiki/Gereferencing-management) about Georefencing management

 #### Opening the blender file and setting the Coordinate system
-* Go to __file__ > __open__  and browse to find the downloaded 'ICC_workshop' folder and open the 'ICC_viewshed_example.blend' file
+* Go to __File__ > __Open__  and browse to find the downloaded 'ICC_workshop' folder and open the 'ICC_viewshed_example.blend' file and select __Open Blender File__
-* From the __3D view__ toolbar (on the left side of the screen) , find __GIS__ panel If you cannot find the GIS tab, then check if the add-on is properly installed and activated in blender preferences (Setting up Blender GIS addon step)
+* From the __3D view__ toolbar (on the left side of the screen) , find __GIS__ panel If you cannot find the GIS tab, try to stretch your Blender application window further vertically.
+The tab may not be visible until you stretch the windows.
+If it is still not there, then check if the add-on is properly installed and activated in blender preferences (see the Setting up Blender GIS add-on step)
-*  In the second section of the panel , __Geoscene__, click on the Gear shaped icon.
+*  In the second section of the panel, __Geoscene__, click on the gear-shaped icon.
 You should be able to find and select the __NAD83(HARN)/North Carolina__ preset.
-Click on __Ok__ to set it as scene coordinate system.
+Click on __OK__ to set it as scene coordinate system.

 ----------

 ## Importing Geospatial data

 #### Georasters
 Rasters can be imported and used in different ways.
-You can import them _As DEM_ to use it as a 3D surface or as_Raw DEM_  to be triangulated or skinned inside Blender.
-You can select _On Mesh_ to drape them as a texture on your 3D meshes.
-In this example, we import a digital surface model (DSM) derived from Lidar data points dataset as a 3D mesh using _As DEM_ method.
+You can import a raster _As DEM_ to use it as a 3D surface or _as_Raw DEM_  to be triangulated or skinned inside Blender.
+Alternatively, you can select _On Mesh_ to drape them as a texture on your 3D meshes.
+In this example, we import a digital surface model (DSM) derived from LiDAR data points as a 3D mesh using the _As DEM_ method.
-Note: Blender GIS imports both Digital Elevation Model (DEM) and Digital Surface Model (DSM) through _As DEM_ method.
+Note: Blender GIS imports both Digital Elevation Model (DEM) and Digital Surface Model (DSM) through the _As DEM_ method.

-* Go to  __file__ > __import__ > __Georeferenced raster__ > (Alternatively you can access raster import using raster icon in Blender GIS toolbar)
+* Go to  __File__ > __Import__ > __Georeferenced raster__ > (You can also access raster import using the raster icon in the Blender GIS toolbar)
-* On the bottom left side of the window find  __Mode__ and select __As DEM__
-* For __Subdivision__ select  __Mesh__ and make sure that __CRS__ is set to NAD83(HARN)/North carolina.
+* On the bottom left side of the window, set the __Mode__ to __As DEM__, set __Subdivision__ to __Mesh__ and set __CRS__ to NAD83(HARN)/North carolina.
 * Browse to the 'ICC_workshop' folder and select 'dsm.tif' (in sample_files)
-* If all the steps are followed correctly, you should be able to see the terrain in 3D viewport, and in outliner.
-If there is no terrain in 3D view and you can see "dsm" object in outliner, zoom back (with mouse scroll) until you see the terrain in viewport
+* If all the steps are followed correctly, you should be able to see the terrain in the 3D viewport, and in the outliner list.
+If there is no terrain in the 3D view and you can see "dsm" object in outliner, zoom back (with mouse scroll) until you see the terrain in the 3D viewport.

 Note: When importing your own raster data, you might encounter situations where the DSM is imported as a flat surface.
 Make sure that 1) you selected the _As DEM_ method 2) the raster resolution is not very low, 3) the data-type is float32, and 4) the coordinate system of the raster is matching the Blender Scenes' coordinate system.
 For more detailed instructions and troubleshooting read [georeference raster import](https://github.com/domlysz/BlenderGIS/wiki/Import-georef-raster) wiki .